LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Live-Game-Design-Symposium.md

 ### Discussion
 We also look forward to what's next.
 What are the technical challenges Dutch game developers are facing?
-How can applied research into visual programming languages, tools and procedural content generation help tackle these challenges in the coming years?
+How can applied research into visual programming languages, tools and procedural content generation help?
+How can teams of students, lecturer/researchers and practitioners work together tackle these challenges in the coming years?

 ### Registration
 Registration is required.
-If you wish to participate please contact us via (livegamedesign@gmail.com) before Tuesday February 12th.
+Please contact us via (livegamedesign@gmail.com) before Tuesday February 12th if you wish to participate.
 Participation (including optional lunch) is free, but limited spaces are available.

 ### Preliminary Program
 Please note that the schedule below may still change.